 They gave us a face shield to wear from departure until arriving at our destination, and of course a facemask to wear at all time too.
 This is different from destination to destination and difficult to find out what it’s going to be.
 As much as I like the happy go lucky approach of a trip, if you want to travel during corona, being organised and know before you go is how it should be done.

 It’s really difficult to say.
-Some of the countries I though would open up soon, are postponing it now.
-But on the other hand, Senegal is said to be open already (with restrictions), and Morocco had just opened its border.
-Unfortunately the numbers in Morocco are still very high and Countries such as Switzerland has put it on the quarantine list for people coming back from there.
-Your Morocco trip this winter could happen, BUT… but, well it’s just as uncertain as in most other places.
+Some of the countries I thought would open up soon, are postponing it.
+But on the other hand, Senegal for example is said to be open already (with restrictions),

 If you want to go to the Caribbean, you’re chances aren’t bad either.
 Some countries are already open again and most others have plans to welcome tourist soon.
 Of course with restrictions.

 Most of Europe is open too.
 Why not a trip to the Wave in Bristol?
 The only catch is the quarantine some countries have on entering or returning.
 As I said before, best thing you can do is, to check the official pages and spend a couple of nights in front of your computer as I did.